alvis-lin/server/README.md

 		}
 		}

-To enable the usage of questioncoords function, trackLocation function should be combined with getQuestions function because the latitude and longitude of user's location and question's location are received from those two functions and calculateDistance function uses latitude and longitude of both user and question.
+questioncoords function and trackLocation function should be combined with getQuestions function to enable the usage.
+It is because the latitude and longitude of user's location and question's location are received from those two functions and calculateDistance function uses latitude and longitude of both user and question.

 Example of calling two function in one function